 Restricted assets in the General Fund are cash and cash equivalents whose use is limited by legal requirements.
-Restricted assets represent unexpended revenues restricted for the purchase of buses, and amounts required by statute to be set-aside by the School District for the purchase of textbooks and to create a reserve for budget stabilization.
-See Note 22 for the calculation of the year-end restricted asset balance and the corresponding fund balance reserves.
+Restricted assets represent unexpended revenues restricted for amounts required by statute to be set-aside by the School District for the purchase of textbooks.

-NOTES TO THE GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2000 (Continued)
+NOTES TO THE GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2001 (Continued)